 Other players with solutions addressing nCino’s fintech niche include Oracle (NYSE:ORCL), Infosys (INFY), and Q2 Holdings (NYSE:QTWO).

-As you can see below, nCino's revenue growth has been impressive over the last two years, growing from quarterly revenue of $54.2 million in Q3 FY2021, to $105.2 million.
+As you can see below, nCino's revenue growth has been very strong over the last two years, growing from quarterly revenue of $62.4 million in Q1 FY2022, to $113.7 million.

-Guidance for the next quarter indicates nCino is expecting revenue to grow 39.4% year on year to $104.5 million, improving on the 32.4% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 26.7% over the next twelve months.
+Guidance for the next quarter indicates nCino is expecting revenue to grow 15.2% year on year to $114.8 million, slowing down from the 49.8% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Ahead of the earnings results the analysts covering the company were estimating sales to grow 16.5% over the next twelve months.

-What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers. nCino's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 59% in Q3.
+What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers. nCino's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 59.4% in Q1.

 That means that for every $1 in revenue the company had $0.59 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and we would like to see it start improving.
+Despite it trending up over the last year this would still be considered low gross margin for a SaaS company and we have no doubt shareholders would like to see the improvements continue.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills. nCino burned through $8.66 million in Q3.
+We believe that in the end cash is king, as you can't use accounting profits to pay the bills. nCino's free cash flow came in at $29.5 million in Q1, turning positive year on year.

 Is Now The Time?

 When considering nCino, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of nCino we will be cheering from the sidelines.
-Its revenue growth has been impressive, though we don't expect it to maintain historical growth rates.
-But while its efficient customer acquisition is better than many similar companies, the downside is that its gross margins show its business model is much less lucrative than the best software businesses and its cash burn raises the question if it can sustainably maintain its growth.
+Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
+Unfortunately, its gross margins show its business model is much less lucrative than the best software businesses, and its customer acquisition is less efficient than many comparable companies.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.